iamtalwinder/notes/DWM/notes/2-data-warehousing.md

 ### Short

-1. How AI is used in data warehousing?
+1. How AI is used in data warehousing? `*`
-2. Differentiate between Data Mining & Data Warehousing
+2. Differentiate between Data Mining & Data Warehousing `*`

 ### long

 1. Define Data Warehousing.
 What is the need for data warehousing?
-Discuss the structure of a data warehouse.
+Discuss the structure of a data warehouse. `important`
-2. Discuss various applications of data warehousing and data mining.
+2. Discuss various applications of data warehousing and data mining. `*`
 3. What is Data Warehousing and why we need it?
 Also explain the architecture of Data Warehouse in detail.
 4. What is Data Warehousing?
 Explain Data warehouse characteristics.